enaix/SuperCFG/README.md

     // Create a parse tree
     TreeNode<VStr> tree;

-    // Parse the tokens starting with the 'number' non-terminal ok = parser.run(tree, number, tokens);
+    // Parse the tokens with 'number' being the root ok = parser.run(tree, number, tokens);

     if (ok) {